captainrobbo/wikijstest/manuals/cms/athletics-scoring.md

 *  **Bosnian (winner points = number of teams**
 	* *Explanation*: Points are defined by the number of teams in the event.
 If you have 16 teams, 1st place in an event would get 16 points, with 16th place receiving 1 point and everything inbetween.
 	* *Example*:

+# 1.2 Carrying Over Scores
+If you have run a previous competition that had scoring points of relevance in the future then there is a method to carry these over.
+Currently (as of 9th May 2019) there are not scoring methods that do this automatically (as for example in a league) and so this solution is a bit of a work-around.

+In your new competition:

+1) Add a new event:
+	a) Easiest method is to make this the first event in your new competition.
+	b) Label the event code as OT (means Other Throw) as this is just generic
+	c) Call the name something along the lines of "Points carried over from Competition . . . "

+2) Enter the relevant persons into this event or if it is a team competition then no need to enter anyone.

+3) Navigate to the event and click Edit (found via the dropdown on the tools icon).

+4) In the *Score ovverides* box enter the points required for each team.
+For example: BEL=5, THH=4, HHH=3, etc.